La Monnaie: The theatre of Joseph Poelaert (1856–present)

 After the fire of January 1855, the theatre was reconstructed after the designs of Joseph Poelaert within a period of fourteen months.
 The auditorium (with 1,200 seats) and the foyer were decorated in a then-popular eclectic style, a mixture of neo-Baroque, neo-Rococo and neo-Renaissance styles.
 The lavish decoration made excessive use of gilded carton-pierre decorations and sculptures, red velvet and brocade.
 The auditorium was lit by a huge crystal chandelier made of gilded bronze and Venetian crystals, which still hangs in the centre of the domed ceiling today.
 The new Théâtre royal de la Monnaie opened on 28 March 1856 with Fromental Halévy's Jaguarita l'Indienne.

-The original dome painting, representing Belgium Protecting the Arts, was produced in the Parisian workshop of François-Joseph Nolau and Auguste Alfred Rubé, two famous decorators of the Paris Opera House.
+The original dome painting, representing Belgium Protecting the Arts, was produced in the Parisian workshop of François-Joseph Nolau and Auguste Alfred Rubé, two decorators of the Paris Opera House.
 In 1887, this dome painting was completely repainted by Rubé himself and his new associate Philippe-Marie Chaperon, because it was mostly tainted by emissions from the chandelier.
 This dome painting stayed untouched until 1985, when it was taken down during extensive rebuilding activities and replaced by a bad copy, painted by the painter Xavier Crolls.
 From 1988 until 1998, the dome painting of Rubé and Chaperon was in restoration, until its final reinstatement in 1999.
 The sober whitewashed exterior seen today was done many decades later.
 Poelaert never intended to whitewash these outer walls — in 1856, the exterior did not have any whitewashing at all, as proved by many photographs of that time.